[?] Subscribe To This Site

 The Truth About Local Trucking Jobs

-In any case, this is for the most part an exaggeration.
-It is highly unlikely that you will find a local trucking job right out of truck driving school.
+For the most part it could be an exaggeration.
+It is highly unlikely that you will find a local trucking job right out of truck driving school.(Not impossible)

-Those jobs are quickly filled by experienced drivers wanting to come off the road and you are stuck with those jobs they left.
 The easiest or quickest way you will get a trucking job fresh out of school is with one of the larger carriers that most other folks go to right out of school.
-Not that it is impossible, by all means search.
-I just don't want you to think it is automatic that you will be able to get a local trucking job.
+It is not the only trucking company that will hire you just the quickest.

 Better Truck Driving Jobs

-The Better higher paying truck driving jobs are usually with companies that make or sell their own products and have their own trucks and hire their own drivers.
+The better higher paying truck driving jobs are usually with companies that make or sell their own products and have their own trucks and hire their own drivers.
 Sherwin Williams, Wal-Mart, Poly Corp, Ashley, etc.

 To get these truck driving jobs you will usually need experience of at least 1 year (up to 3 is not unusual) and a clean driving record.
-That's why you will always hear me tell new drivers to try and keep your driving record in the best standing as possible.
+That's why you will always hear me tell new drivers to try and keep your driving record and in the best standing as possible.
 Otherwise you will not get these high paying trucking jobs.

-Generally speaking though, you will find your better and highest paying trucking jobs at the types of companies I mention earlier.For an even higher paying trucking job, you would need to specialize, which you would need experience for.
+For an even higher paying trucking job, you would need to specialize, which you would need experience for.
+(Heavy equipment, high value freight, military, etc)

 When and if you do get into trucking, you want to take pride in your job performance and represent your company well.
-Your history will go with you and open doors or keep them shut and you will always have a job and not a career because you won't be able to go to the best trucking companies.
-Here are some tips to make trucking a career and not just a job.
+Your history will go with you and open doors or keep them shut.

 • Make delivery and pick up appointments on time

-• Establish a good relationship with dispatchers
+• Establish a good relationship with dispatchers (people generally)

 • Have a positive attitude